duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     **Success!** The test passes, meaning that your Goodie will only `return` an answer when our query `start`s with the `trigger` "**duckduckhack GitHubUsername**" and has no `remainder` after that.

+	*Still not passing?
+Make sure you changed all instances of `GitHubUsername` in the file to your user name.*

 **Congrats!** You've written and tested your first Goodie!
 Feels great, doesn't it?

 Of course, this was just a taste of all the things you can create using a Goodie.